 Visits are arranged to meet new staff and familiarise themselves with new settings.
-These can be with parents, or accompanied with school staff and are compliant with current COVID restrictions.
-Some of these visits may take place virtually.
 Regular liaison with parents and settings take place and additional visits arranged if necessary.
+Some schools offer additional transition visits for children with SEND, or these can be arranged on an individual basis, from liaison with the SENDCo.
 Individual Support Plans are reviewed and shared with the next setting, to summarise and identify specific pupil needs, and strengths, which will support pupil progress.